 Pikes Peak is one of the most famous mountains in the US.
-America’s mountain offers visitors a combination of cultural significance, and exhilarating drive and magnificent views that is truly unique.
+America’s mountain offers visitors a combination of cultural significance, an exhilarating drive, and magnificent views that are truly unique.
 There’s more than one way for you to get all the way to the mountain top for the spectacular views.

 We visited Pikes Peak a few years ago and I got to drive the entire way up – and then back down again!
 I have a few tips to share – based on our own experiences – that should help make the most of your visit to America’s mountain.

 - 1. Pikes Peak is easy to reach

 - 2. Pikes Peak is an American Icon